Clorox recalling certain Pine-Sol cleaners due to risk of bacteria exposure

 (NEXSTAR) — Clorox is recalling three of its Pine-Sol products due to the risk of them containing bacteria that can cause serious infection in humans.

-According to a website dedicated to the recall, Pine-Sol is recalling the below cleaners after the company says it “learned that some products may contain bacteria, including Pseudomonas aeruginosa.”
+According to a website dedicated to the recall, Pine-Sol is recalling the cleaners after learning “that some products may contain bacteria, including Pseudomonas aeruginosa.”

 Individuals with weakened immune systems or external medical devices exposed to pseudomonas aeruginosa can suffer a serious infection requiring medical treatment, according to a notice from the U.S. Consumer Product Safety Commission.
 Healthy individuals are typically not impacted by the bacteria.